carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

     may have a ``DW_AT_frame_base`` attribute, whose value is a DWARF expression E.

-    The result of the attribute is obtained by evaluating E as a location description in the context of the current subprogram, current program location, and with an empty initial stack.
+    The result of the attribute is obtained by evaluating E with a context that has a result kind of a location description, an unspecified object, the compilation unit that contains E, an empty initial stack, and other context elements corresponding to the source language thread of execution upon which the user is focused, if any.

     The DWARF is ill-formed if E contains an ``DW_OP_fbreg`` operation, or the resulting location description L is not comprised of one single location